Mastermindzh/rickvanlieshout.com/content/posts/2023/lego-league/index.md

 ## The competition at INFORIT

 So yeah, we now know what a LegoLeague is and we have the approval to host the competition at [INFORIT](https://inforit.nl), now what?
 Well, Jan-Kees got to work building the arena and setting it up and I set out to gather team members.
-Given that it is the summer break I had to hustle to get teams together.
+Given that it was the summer break I had to hustle to get teams together but eventually we managed to create some beautiful teams.

 Fortunately, [INFORIT](https://inforit.nl) values employee happiness, autonomy and continuous improvement.
-As such I was able to offer the 2 Friday afternoons free of day-to-day work, to work on the robot whilst providing catering, music, and the like to the teams whilst working!
+As such I was able to offer the 2 Friday afternoons free of day-to-day work, to work on the robot whilst providing catering, music, and the like to the teams whilst they are participating!

 In the end, we were successful in creating 4 teams of at least 3 people who were all mixed with developers and non-developers to keep the balance fair.
 Meanwhile, Jan-Kees also finished building the arena which you can see in the header of this blog or the pictures in the picture section.